The Croods (franchise): Dawn of the Croods (2015–2017)

 A 2D-animated web television series serving as a prequel to the film, titled Dawn of the Croods, aired on Netflix between December 24, 2015 and July 7, 2017.
 A total of 88 episodes each consisting of 2 11-minute segments were released.
 The cast featured new voice actors for the characters of Grug (Dan Milano), Ugga (Cree Summer), Eep (Stephanie Lemelin), Thunk (A.J.
-Locascio), Sandy (Grey Griffin), Gran (Laraine Newman), and Guy (Dominic Catrambone).
+LoCascio), Sandy (Grey Griffin), Gran (Laraine Newman), and Guy (Dominic Catrambone).
 The first three episodes were animated in Toon Boom Harmony by Vancouver's Bardel Entertainment.
 DreamWorks soon found that Harmony was not the best fit for animating scenes that contained multiple characters at once.
 The rest of the episodes were traditionally hand-drawn by South Korean studios: EMation, NE4U, and Dong Woo Animation.
-On July 9, 2017, executive producer Hay confirmed that the then recently-released fourth season of Dawn of the Croods had been its last.
+On July 9, 2017, executive producer Hay confirmed that the then recently released fourth season of Dawn of the Croods had been its last.

-The Croods: Family Tree (2021–present)
+The Croods: Family Tree (2021–2023)

-On August 31, DreamWorks announced a CGI animated series titled The Croods: Family Tree, based on The Croods: A New Age and will be streaming September 23rd on Hulu and Peacock.
+On August 31, DreamWorks announced a CGI animated series titled The Croods: Family Tree, based on The Croods: A New Age and will be streaming September 23 on Hulu and Peacock.
 Tran reprises her role as Dawn, while A.J.
-Locascio reprises his role as Thunk from Dawn of the Croods.
+LoCascio reprises his role as Thunk from Dawn of the Croods.
 The new voice cast features, Amy Landecker as Ugga, Kiff VandenHeuvel as Grug, Ally Dixon as Eep, Artemis Pebdani as Gran, Darin Brooks as Guy, Matthew Waterson as Phil, and Amy Rosoff as Hope.
 Mark Banker (from Go, Dog, Go!) and Todd Grimes (from The Epic Tales of Captain Underpants) serve as executive producers and showrunners for the series.